Summary

 “PBMs have been allowed to rob patients blind for decades and Congress cannot afford to continue ignoring a system that is forcing our loved ones to stay sick, sacrifice their mental health, go into debt, and put their lives on hold just to convince a man behind a computer that they need the care their doctor says that they do.”

 In the Senate, Sens.
-Chuck Grassley, Ron Wyden, and Mike Braun wrote to ((FTC)) Chair Lina Khan this past May, saying:
+Chuck Grassley, Ron Wyden, and Mike Braun wrote to (FTC) Chair Lina Khan this past May, saying:

 “PBMs are…vertically integrated with health insurers and operate their own pharmacies.
 Despite, or perhaps because of, this level of consolidation, PBMs operate with little transparency, making it difficult, if not impossible to understand how PBMs influence prescription drug pricing.”

 Finally, the Pentagon might well be inclined to investigate Express Scripts, too.
 Why?
 Because Express Scripts is the sole pharmacy provider to TRICARE, the program that provides civilian health benefits for U.S armed forces personnel, military retirees, and their dependents.
-This letter from a bi-partisan group of members of both chambers of Congress should be concerning for those watching – or holding – CI shares.
+This letter from a bipartisan group of members of both chambers of Congress should be concerning for those watching – or holding – CI shares.
 It seeks to gather more information on the “monitoring of TRICARE beneficiaries’ access to retail and community pharmacies.”

 Based on my assessment today, I hope investors take a pass right now on Cigna.
 On a historical note, as well, investors in the health insurance sector will remember that, back in 2008, CI shares plummeted 83% from January to November.
 That type of volatility, as depicted below, does not sit well with me.